Magnolia Park Transit Center

 Magnolia Park Transit Center is a light rail and bus station in Houston, Texas on the METRORail system.
 It is the eastern terminus of the Green Line and is located on Harrisburg Boulevard at 70th Street in Magnolia Park, in the East End.
+Nearby the station are many restaurants and taquerias.
+The Magnolia Park shopping center is a half block down the street at Harrisburg and Sgt.
+Macario Garcia Drive.

-The light rail station opened on January 11, 2017 as part of the Green Line's second phase, extending it east from its initial terminus at Altic/Howard Hughes station.
+The light rail station opened on January 11, 2017, as part of the Green Line's second phase, extending it east from its initial terminus at Altic/Howard Hughes station.